-- Urgent care request for benefits;
+- > Urgent care request for benefits;

-- > Pre-service request for benefits;
+- > Preservice request for benefits;

-- Post-service claims; or
+- > Post-service claim; or

-- Concurrent claim.
+- > Concurrent claim.

 Review of an Appeal

 Oxford will conduct a full and fair review of your appeal.
 The appeal may be reviewed by:

 - > An appropriate individual(s) who did not make the initial benefit determination; and - > A health care professional with appropriate expertise who was not consulted during the initial benefit determination process.